Face masks during the COVID-19 pandemic: Surgical masks

-Certified medical masks are made of non-woven material, and they are mostly multi-layer.
-Filters may be made of microfibers with an electrostatic charge; that is, the fibers are electrets.
+Certified medical masks are made of non-woven material and are usually multi-layered.
+Filters may be made of microfibers with an electrostatic charge (electrets).
 An electret filter increases the chances that smaller particles will veer and hit a fiber, rather than going straight through (electrostatic capture).
 While there is some development work on making electret filtering materials that can be washed and reused, current commercially produced electret filters are ruined by many forms of disinfection, including washing with soap and water or alcohol, which destroys the electric charge.
 During the COVID-19 pandemic, public health authorities issued guidelines on how to save, disinfect and reuse electret-filter masks without damaging the filtration efficiency.
 Standard disposable surgical masks are not designed to be washed.
 Surgical masks may be labeled as surgical, isolation, dental, or medical procedure masks.
-The material surgical masks are made from is much poorer at filtering very small particles (in the range of a tenth of a micrometer to a micrometer across) than that of filtering respirators (for example N95, FFP2) and the fit is much poorer.
+The material that surgical masks are made from is worse at filtering very small particles (in the range of a tenth of a micrometer to a micrometer across) than that of filtering respirators (for example N95, FFP2), and the fit is worse.
 Surgical masks are made of a non-woven fabric created using a melt blowing process.
-Random control studies of respiratory infections like influenza find little difference in protection between surgical masks and respirators (such as N95 or FFP masks).
-However, the filtering performance of correctly worn N95/FFP2 type filtering respirators is clearly superior to surgical and to cloth masks and for influenza, work by the UK Health and Safety executive found that live virus penetrated all surgical masks tested but properly fitted respirators reduced the viral dose by a factor of at least a hundred.
+Randomized controlled studies of respiratory infections like influenza find little difference in protection between surgical masks and filtering respirators.
+However, the filtering performance of correctly worn N95-type or FFP2-type filtering respirators have been shown to be superior to surgical or cloth masks.
+For preventing the transmission of influenza, work by the UK Health and Safety Executive found that live viruses penetrated all surgical masks tested, but properly fitted respirators reduced the viral dose by a factor of at least one hundred.

-Surgical masks made to different standards in different regions of the world have different ranges of particles which they filter.
+Surgical masks made to different standards in different regions of the world vary in the ranges of particles they filter.
 For example, the People's Republic of China regulates two types of such masks: single-use medical masks (Chinese standard YY/T 0969) and surgical masks (YY 0469).
-The latter ones are required to filter bacteria-sized particles (BFE ≥ 95%) and some virus-sized particles (PFE ≥ 30%), while the former ones are required to only filter bacteria-sized particles.
+The latter masks are required to filter bacteria-sized particles (BFE ≥ 95%) and some virus-sized particles (PFE ≥ 30%), while the former masks are required to only filter bacteria-sized particles.